-If an Area of Your Home Feels a Little Blah, Rethink Your Artwork
+If an Area of Your Home Is Feeling a Little Blah, It’s Time to Rethink Your Artwork.

 The October issue of Real Simple magazine arrived in my mailbox last week and one article in particular caught my attention: 8 Tricks to Refresh Your Room.*

 All 8 tips are fantastic, but #4 (Awaken Your Walls) stood out in particular because this tip is something that I echo to clients all the time.
 Real Simple suggests, “If an area of your home feels a little blah, rethink your artwork.“ Absolutely.
 Look to your walls for an easy and budget-friendly room refresh.